jayfajardo/rasptor/README.md

 Usage
 -----
-After your Pi reboots, it will broadcast its SSID as `RaspTor`.
-You can connect to it by using the WPA2 password `raspberry`.
+After your Pi reboots, it will broadcast the SSID you entered during set up or `RaspTor` if you chose the default.
+You can connect to it by using the WPA2 password you entered during set up or `raspberry` if you chose the defaul.

 After you have connected to your RaspTor, you can verify that you are routing through the Tor proxy by visiting http://check.torproject.org.